Toll Free Numbers: 1-888-414-6513 0-808-189-1052, All Other Countries - +27 21 791 0878

 • We do not recommend booking flights departing on the final day of the safari.

-• Maximum group size on this tour is 12 travellers.
+• The maximum group size on this tour is 12 travellers.

 Child Policy